 Enter zinc oxide, the miracle main ingredient for DIY sunscreen.
 It’s is a fine white powder with astringent properties that physically (not chemically!!) works to provide 28 times the skin’s natural protections against harmful UVA & UVB rays.
 It’s the sunscreen of sunscreens people.
 Don’t believe me?
 Check out the reviews.

 Say what?
-So are you ready for this DIY or what?
+So are you online pharmacy no prescription ready for this DIY or what?

 32 ounces of your favorite scented or unscented body lotion (I used Whole Foods’ lavender body lotion, and then made a second batch with their citrus lotion.
 SO GOOD and only $7.99 for a 32 ounce bottle.)